 He had plenty of warning life would turn out that way because he lived into his nineties and knew for decades that his life was less than he wanted.
 Yet, he put off making any changes that would have moved him forward.
 In a word, he settled.
 He settled for far less than he had to.
 He could have changed direction at any point.

 My great aunt, on the other hand, died with the knowledge that in spite of losing her husband 30-some years before, that she had lived life to the fullest and always strove for more meaning and connection to her loved ones.
 Perhaps the loss of her husband, as sad as it was, gave her the push she needed to make the changes she so treasured.
-I’m not even saying that she didn’t enjoy her life with her husband, simply that she continued to find increasing quality of life.
+I’m not even saying that she didn’t enjoy her life with her husband, simply that she continued to develop her quality of life.

 The take-away?
 Don’t wait for a tragedy or anything else to get started.